WasiaL007/WasiaL007/README.md

 ## 👨‍💻 Developer

-### Wasi AL
-*A tech enthusiast building lightweight and powerful CLI tools for terminal lovers.*
+A tech enthusiast building lightweight and powerful CLI tools for terminal lovers.

 ---